meilisearch/documentation/references/accept_new_fields.md

 # Accept new fields

-`AcceptNewFields` determines what MeiliSearch should do with new fields found during documents addition.
+`accept-new-fields` determines what MeiliSearch should do with new fields found during documents addition.

-When `AcceptNewFields` is set to **true** (*default*), every new field will be added to the [searchable-attributes](/references/searchable_attributes.md) and the [displayed-attributes](/references/displayed_attributes.md) list.<br>
+When `accept-new-fields` is set to **true** (*default*), every new field will be added to the [searchable-attributes](/references/searchable_attributes.md) and the [displayed-attributes](/references/displayed_attributes.md) list.<br>
-When `AcceptNewFields` set to **false**, they will be stored but neither searchable or displayed on the returned documents.
+When `accept-new-fields` set to **false**, they will be stored but neither searchable or displayed on the returned documents.

 ::: tip

-When `AcceptNewFields` is false, the fields are still stored.
+When `accept-new-fields` is false, the fields are still stored.
 This means you can add them to the [searchable attributes](/references/searchable_attributes.md) list or the [displayed attributes](/references/displayed_attributes.md) list at any time.

 :::